akhilsimha/esp32s3_blink/README.md

 ## Modification

 The project has been modified to connect to WiFI.
 The plan is to allow OTA update and check by changing LED colour using Thingsboard.

+Currently the project also hosts a web server where the IP address of the host can be seen.